 Is Google Translate good for SEO or not?

 SEO works on the basis of keywords.
 These may not get properly translated and can hurt overall rankings, if translated through GT and they are not relevant.
 Secondly, I have mentioned before that machine learning is not that much accurate as compared to an actual content writer, so the overall meaning of the paragraph could be changed.

 The scenario in which GT can work better for you and can even optimize SEO is, when you are translating from an unknown language into your own spoken language.
 In this way, you can better understand the meaning of sentences and make required corrections if they are any.
 But the reversal can produce opposite results.

-Google translate is an outstanding app which enable you to read and understand a text which is not understandable by you, by translating it in your native language.
-This article provides detail information on how to detect if a text or paragraph is translated through this software.
+Google translate is an outstanding app which enables you to read and understand a text which is not understandable by you, by translating it in your native language.
+This article provides detailed information on how to detect if a text or paragraph is translated through this software.

 Thanks for going through the article.
 If you have any questions or suggestions you can post in the comments section.